 Bringing our paintings off the wall

-Throughout 2019 we will be conserving all eight wall paintings in the Room of Imaginary Landscapes.
-We hope to discover all the hidden secrets of these paintings, whilst protecting them for years to come.
+Throughout 2019 all eight wall paintings in the Room of Imaginary Landscapes were conserved, protecting them for years to come.

 A brief history

 The paintings are believed to have been commissioned when a new wing was added to the mansion by 1748.
 The room, clearly Italianate in design, has fine stucco work by Francesco Vassalli and was likely influenced by the Grand Tours which Thomas Anson made in 1724-5.
 The paintings are currently attributed to Pietro Paltronieri, but it seems that various artists may have worked on them.